MoonLight009-K/Python-Music-Player/README.md

 # Python-Music-Player
-A simple simulation of a music player using Python
+A simple simulation of a music player using Python.